sergiocollado/potpourri/Notes_on_protocols/Notes_on_free5G.md

 While **gock** handles external HTTP services, gomock is used to handle internal dependencies within the Go application.
 Many components are built using interfaces to keep the code loosely coupled.

+So, in free5GC testing, **gock** is used to mock external HTTP calls (e.g., between UDM and UDR), while **gomock** is used to mock internal Go interfaces to isolate components during unit tests.

 This step uses gomock to create a mock implementation of the UDM’s application interface.
 We can define expectations on this mock, telling it exactly how to behave when its methods are called during the test.

 ```go